 Understand the "inside jokes".
 For example, by the end

-of the quarter, you should know why James
+of the term, you should know why James

 Iry's "A Brief, Incomplete, and Mostly Wrong History